 IT professionals at the College are continuously examining and evaluating emerging technologies and partnering with the community to integrate and apply them appropriately.
 Community members are encouraged to partner with these professionals to develop and refine new ideas and investigate novel approaches to problems.
 The ITS Support Center is the central hub to assist the community and to connect its members with the range of IT resources available.
 It is located in Room 146, Lovejoy Building and welcomes walkups and phone calls.
 Information about the Support Center and support services are available at colby.edu/ITS.
 In addition to information about the Support Center, colby.edu/ITS has a link to our catalog of services, information about connecting to the wireless network, and online help.

 Decisions around IT resources and professional staff are guided by community bodies.
 The Information Technology Committee is composed of elected and appointed students, faculty, and key administrative staff and advises on mainly academic matters.
-The Information Technology Steering Group is composed of several members of the College’s senior staff and advises chiefly on administrative concerns.
+The Information Technology Steering Committee is composed of several members of the College’s senior staff and advises chiefly on administrative concerns.
 Colby’s chief information officer (CIO) serves on both committees, providing overall strategic leadership on all aspects of information technology planning, programs, and policy and coordinates the delivery of high-value services to the community.